Home » News » Bellingham Public Library Celebrates Native American Heritage Month in November

 Check out the Indigenous Voices: Books for Adults list on the Library’s website and browse the Library’s display shelves in-person in November for more options.

 We’ve also compiled a list of books located at the Bellingham Public Library on Salish History and Culture for researching and reading about the tribes native to the Pacific Northwest.
-Some of these titles can be checked out, and other may be used only in-library.
+Some of these titles can be checked out, and others may be used only in-library.

 Library Staff Recommends: